NietoCurcio/JAMStack-project/README.md

 Next.js is optimized for SEO, since it pre-renders the HTML of the pages.
 There are two forms of [pre-rendering](https://nextjs.org/learn/basics/data-fetching/two-forms):

 - SSR (Server-side Rendering): the HTML is generated on each request, useful for when we need to pre-render data that gets updated frequently or when we cannot pre-render a page ahead of a user's request.
-It's also possible to build static pages using Dynamic Routes with "getStaticPaths".

 - SSG (Static site Generation): the HTML is generated at build time, this makes it much faster than SSR, it is useful when we can pre-render a page ahead of user request, i.e. it's static content available for all users.
+Next.js will make use of getStaticPaths and getStaticProps to build the static pages, it will follow the "paths" and "fallback" parameters returned in the [getStaticPaths](https://nextjs.org/learn/basics/dynamic-routes/dynamic-routes-details) to generate static pages with dynamic routes.

-Since nextjs uses pre-rendering, so it's optimized to be indexed in google (the Googlebots or Google's web crawlers will get the page with content).
+Since nextjs uses pre-rendering, it's optimized to be indexed in google (the Googlebots or Google's web crawlers will get the page with content).
+By default Next.js pre-renders the pages into static HTML.

 ### Content Management System (CMS)